bohanzhu/test_doc/README.md

 OUTPUT_PATH = "output/captions.json"
 ```

-After running the script, the results will be stored in JSON file located at OUTPUT_PATH.
+After running the script, the results will be stored in JSON file located at <b>OUTPUT_PATH</b>.

-Feel free to do your own inference.
+Feel free to do inference with your own images.
 However, this model is not perfect for doing inference for all images.

 e.g. the  sheeko_demo_1.jpg
 the result generated says it's a bird standing on the top of the wooden branch.